Authored by the expert who managed and guided the team behind the Australia Property Pack

 Does buying property help me get residency and citizenship in Brisbane in 2026?

-As of early 2026, buying property in Brisbane does not by itself give you Australian residency or citizenship, so there is no "buy a house, get a visa" pathway in Australia.
+As of 2026, buying a property in Brisbane does not by itself give a foreign buyer Australian residency, permanent residency, or citizenship.

 Can I legally rent out property on my visa in Brisbane right now?

-You do not need to live in Australia to rent out your Brisbane property, and most foreign owners manage their rentals remotely through local property managers, but you will be taxed as a non-resident on that rental income.
+You do not need to live in Australia to rent out a Brisbane property, but most foreign owners should use a Queensland property manager.

 We cover everything there is to know about buying and renting out in Brisbane here.